-ABSTRACT

-Differential modules over a commutative differential ring which are projective as ring modules, with differential homomorphisms, form an additive category.
-Every projective ring module is shown occurs as the underlying module of a differential module.
-Differential modules, projective as ring modules, are shown to be direct summands of differential modules free as ring modules; those which are differential direct summands of differential direct sums of the ring being induced from the subring of constants.
-Every differential module finitely generated and projective as a ring module is shown to have this form after a faithfully flat finitely presented differential extension of the base.
+ABSTRACT.
+Differential modules over a commutative differential ring which are finitely generated and projective as ring modules, with differential homomorphisms, form an additive category.
+Every projective module is shown to occur as the underlying module of a differential module.
+All projective differential modules are shown to be direct summands of differential modules which are free as ring modules; those which are differential direct summands of differential direct sums of the ring are shown to be induced from the subring of constants.
+Every projective differential module is shown to have this form after a faithfully flat finitely presented differential extension of the base.